Choosing a Workers’ Comp PPO Network

 The starting point for containing medical costs is selection of the best-in-class Preferred Provider Organization (PPO) network of physicians, hospitals and other health care professionals.
 The PPO must offer contracted provider reimbursement rates that reflect deep discounts.
 This ensures that the highest quality medical care can be delivered to insureds at the lowest possible cost.

-Horizon Casualty Services, Inc. (HCS) provides workers’ compensation and personal injury protection (PIP) PPO services throughout New Jersey, processing over $2.5 billion in medical bills annually.
+Horizon Casualty Services, Inc. (HCS), a subsidiary of Horizon Blue Cross Blue Shield of New Jersey provides workers’ compensation and personal injury protection (PIP) PPO services throughout New Jersey, processing over $2.4 billion in medical bills annually.

-With that scale, and with clients representing 46 percent of all workers’ compensation premiums in New Jersey and 64 percent of all the insured vehicles in the state, HCS has insights into the nuances that can help carriers and companies choose the right PPO network.
+With that scale, and with clients representing 47 percent of all workers’ compensation premiums in New Jersey and 67 percent of all the insured vehicles in the state, HCS has deep insights into the nuances that can help carriers and companies choose the right PPO network.

 Here are five tips for making the right workers’ comp PPO network decision: